 Hampton Roads Adaptation Forum: The Hampton Roads Adaptation Forum is a partnership between the HRPDC, Virginia Sea Grant, and Old Dominion University.
 The goal of the forum is to establish a regional dialogue for local government staff and federal and state agencies, consultants, and NGOs to discuss needs and best practices for adapting to flooding and sea level rise.
-The focus of this forum will continue to be on developing strategies that are specifically suited for our region, with the goal of building, case studies and data needed for local planning and adaptation efforts.
+The focus of this forum will continue to be on developing strategies that are specifically suited for our region, with the goal of building case studies and data needed for local planning and adaptation efforts.
 The forum was originally funded by a grant from the National Sea Grant program, with matching, in-kind funding (in the form of staff time) from the HRPDC and Hampton Roads' local governments.
 The partners have continued to staff this effort and find new funding for forum events and speakers' travel expenses.

-Get Flood Fluent Website: HRPDC staff work with localities, a consultant, and ODU to maintain a website to promote awareness of flood risks and the benefits of flood insurance.
-The work program includes updates such as Risk Rating 2.2 and potential coordination with RISE and outreach to real estate professionals.
+Get Flood Fluent Website: HRPDC staff work with localities and a consultant to maintain a website to promote awareness of flood risks and the benefits of flood insurance.
+The work program includes updates such as incorporating Risk Rating 2.0 into the site's flood insurance calculator tool, potential coordination with RISE, and outreach to real estate professionals.

 Roadway Flooding Sensors: HRPDC staff established a regional network of 20 sensors to detect roadway flooding.
 The pilot project was launched in FY21 and was completed in January 2023.
-The network will be evaluated and potentially expanded in FY24.
+The network will be evaluated and potentially expanded in FY25.
 The pilot project was funded by the federal Office of Local Defense Community Cooperation as a follow on project to the Norfolk-Virginia Beach Joint Land Use Study.